jigneshamin/cornhole-boards/README.md

 ## Materials
 The frame and legs will be made out of 2x4s.
 The top will be 1/2" sanded plywood.
 And, the fastners to hold the legs in place will be lag bolts, washers, and wing nuts.

-The finish will be spray paint and multiple coats of PolyAcrylic to keep the shine down.
+The finish will be spray paint and multiple coats of Polyacrylic to keep the shine down.

 A router template will be needed to cut a perfect 6" circle.